AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Experiment

-\para{Baselines.} We compare \sys against three baselines. \textit{Ideal-SingleDC} is an idealized baseline that colocates the Trainer and all Actors within a single datacenter connected by high-bandwidth RDMA (800~Gbps) and NVLink (900~GB/s).
-We construct this baseline by replacing the cross-cloud weight transfer cost in \sys's measured execution traces with the corresponding RDMA transfer cost, keeping other components unchanged.
-This yields an idealized upper bound for the RL system. \textit{PrimeRL-Full} ports PrimeRL~\cite{primeintellect2025prime-rl} to a geo-distributed setting by broadcasting the full model parameters after every optimizer step, exposing the cost of full-weight synchronization over WAN links. \textit{PrimeRL-MultiStream} further improves bandwidth utilization by transferring full model weights over multiple network streams.
-Across all systems, we keep the Trainer implementation, Actor count, and configuration identical.
+\para{Baselines.} We compare \sys against five baselines, all sharing the same Trainer implementation, Actor count, and configuration. \textit{Ideal-SingleDC} colocates Trainer and Actors in a single datacenter over 800~Gbps RDMA and 900~GB/s NVLink; we construct it by replacing only the cross-cloud weight transfer cost in \sys's measured execution traces with the corresponding RDMA transfer cost, keeping training and rollout execution unchanged, yielding an idealized upper bound. \textit{PrimeRL-Full} ports PrimeRL~\cite{primeintellect2025prime-rl} to a geo-distributed setting by broadcasting full model parameters every optimizer step under a one-step async bound (matching \sys for parity). \textit{PrimeRL-Async2} and \textit{PrimeRL-Async4} relax this bound to 2 and 4 lag steps so Actors can overlap more of the dense broadcast with stale-weight rollouts, reflecting how PrimeRL would more aggressively be tuned for geo-distributed deployment. \textit{PrimeRL-MultiStream} parallelizes broadcast over multiple TCP streams.

-\para{Metrics.} We report two primary metrics following prior work on RL training systems~\cite{zhong2025optimizing,zhong2025streamrl}. \textit{Training step time} measures the wall-clock duration of a single optimizer step, including weight synchronization, rollout generation, and gradient computation. \textit{Throughput} captures the average number of tokens processed per second across the entire system.